 Why do I need to use SPF with retinol?

-Retinol can increase skin’s sensitivity to UV light, so you should always wear at least SPF30 every single day (even on cloudy days) when using retinol.
-Not only does sun exposure break down retinol structure and reduces its effectiveness, but the damage caused by UV light will worsen your skin concerns and render retinol application redundant.
+Retinoids can increase skin’s sensitivity to UV light, so you should always wear at least SPF50 every single day (even on cloudy days) when using retinol.
+Not only does sun exposure break down a retinoid’s structure and reduces its effectiveness, but the damage caused by UV light will worsen your skin concerns and render retinol application redundant.

-With retinol, the most common side effects are dry skin, peeling, flaking, and irritation.
-If you experience these side effects, then you should reduce usage of your retinol and consider using a lower-strength formula or buffering the retinol with a moisturiser.
-It’s important to moisturise well while using retinol to strengthen your moisture barrier and prevent this kind of reaction from happening (read more here).
+With retinoids, the most common side effects are dry skin, peeling, flaking, and irritation.
+These are most commonly experienced with stronger forms of retinoid (like retinoic acid and retinaldehyde) but you may still experience them when using retinol – especially if you have sensitive skin or have never used a retinoid before.
+If you experience these side effects, then you should reduce usage of your retinol and consider using a lower-strength formula or buffering the retinoid with a moisturiser.
+It’s important to moisturise well while using retinoids to strengthen your moisture barrier and prevent this kind of reaction from happening.

 If your skin is breakout prone then you may experience ‘purging’ i.e. an excessive increase in breakouts as your skin adjusts to the retinol.
-You might worry that the retinol isn’t working for you, but in actual fact this is a sign that it is working.
-The purge occurs because the retinol speeds up cell turnover and brings out lurking build-up.
+Again, this is more likely with stronger forms of retinoid than retinol.
+You might worry that this means the retinoid isn’t working for you, but in actual fact this is a sign that it is working.
+The purge occurs because the retinoid speeds up cell turnover and brings out deep-rooted congestion.

 How often should I use retinol?

-Start by using retinol 2-3 times a week then gradually increase to every other night and eventually (if needed) every night.
+Start by using retinol two to three times a week, then gradually increase to every other night and eventually (if needed) every night.
 If your skin becomes irritated then reduce the frequency.

 How should I apply retinol?

-If your retinol is a serum you should apply it to skin after cleansing and before moisturising.
-However, if your retinol is within a moisturiser then it would be the final step in your routine.
-If you have especially sensitive skin you may want to apply your retinol serum after your moisturiser – the cream will act as a buffer.
-Most importantly, retinol should always be applied at nighttime to reduce the chance of UV interference and give your skin a chance to recover while you sleep.
+If your retinoid is a serum you should apply it to skin after cleansing and before moisturising.
+However, if your retinol is within a moisturiser then it would be the final step in your evening routine.
+If you have especially sensitive skin you may want to apply your retinoid after your moisturiser – the cream will act as a buffer.
+Most importantly, retinoids should always be applied at night time to reduce the chance of UV interference and give your skin a chance to recover while you sleep.